Arkansas dad diagnosed with COVID given 50/50 chance of living

 Emily Bennett has been married to her husband Chad for 8 years.

-They have four young children; Mackenzie, 7, Easton, 6, Savannah, 4, and 1-year-old Paisley.
+They have four young children; 7-year-old Mackenzie, 6-year-old Easton, 4-year-old Savannah, and 1-year-old Paisley.
 She's a stay-at-home mom.
 Their main source of income came from Chad working.

-She says he's super family-oriented.
+She said he's super family-oriented.
 The Bennett tribe would go fishing and hiking often.
 They did everything together.

-They only recently decided to get vaccinated right before Chad got COVID.
+They only recently decided to go get vaccinated right before Chad got COVID.

 "He's never been sick a day in his life.
 Maybe a common cold and that's it.
 He has no other history.
 No diabetes, heart condition, lungs, No nothing.
 We had just talked about getting the shot.
 I was actually fixing to make an appointment to go get it and COVID got us," said Bennett.